Western Local Land Services is governed by a board of local people.

 Magnus has a passion for rural, regional and remote Australia and a desire to contribute to the future sustainability and success of regional NSW.
 He is currently the manager of a large pastoral operation near Conargo and has an established track record as a company director with Jemalong Irrigation.
 Magnus is a fellow of the Australian Rural Leadership Foundation and a graduate of the Murray-Darling Basin Leadership Program.

 Nicole Byrnes, Pooncarie

-Nicole is a land manager on her family run farm enterprise in the Pooncarie region and currently the Executive Officer for the Society of Precision Agriculture Australia.
-She has been involved with agricultural project management for the last decade.
-Since completing her PhD in winegrape physiology, Nicole worked in state government roles, before moving into extension management for the not-for-profit sector.
+Nicole is a land manager on her family-run farm enterprise in the Pooncarie region and currently the Executive Officer for the Society of Precision Agriculture Australia.
+She has been involved with agricultural project management for the past decade.
+Since completing her PhD in wine grape physiology, Nicole worked in state government roles, before moving into extension management for the not-for-profit sector.

 Justin McClure, Tilpa

 Justin lives and works on 90,000 hectares of certified organic land on the Darling River near Tilpa.
 His family operate grazing, white dorper sheep, cattle, farming and tourism operations and he is passionate about ensuring the long-term sustainability of the Western region and its rivers and communities.
 Justin served as a board member of the Western Catchment Management Authority and was also a member of the inaugural Western Local Board.

 Marie Russell AM, Cobar